datalad-handbook/book/docs/basics/101-130-yodaproject.rst

     proportion of the previous handbook content as a prerequisite.
 In order to be not too overwhelmingly detailed, the upcoming sections will approach :command:`push` from a "learning-by-doing" perspective:
-    You will see a first :command:`push` to GitHub below, and the findoutmore at the end of this section will already give a practical glimpse into the difference between annexed contents and contents stored in Git when pushed to GitHub.
+    You will see a first :command:`push` to GitHub below, and the :ref: find-out-more on the published dataset <fom-midtermclone>` the end of this section will already give a practical glimpse into the difference between annexed contents and contents stored in Git when pushed to GitHub.
 The chapter :ref:`chapter_thirdparty` will extend on this,